COSC3020/log-o-proof-kbuss26/README.md

 $\implies T$, for both logarithms are always equal for any input $n \geq 1$.

 Both $\log{ _2}{n}$ and $\log{ _5}{n}$ are asymptotically the same as any logarithm function with a different base; therefore, $\log{ _2}{n}$ and $\log{ _5}{n}$ are asymptotically the same.

+### Sources

+I worked with the TA, Ali Torabi, to review notes before working on this.
+Additionally, I worked with Evan Kallas when finishing the markdown file.